Intern at the FSF

 - interested in the ethical ramifications of computing.

-We strongly prefer applicants able to work in-person at the FSF headquarters in downtown Boston, but applicants based elsewhere may also be considered.
+We strongly prefer applicants able to work in-person at the FSF headquarters in downtown Boston, especially for tech-specific internships, but applicants based elsewhere may also be considered.
+Update: The FSF office will be open for in-person internships for summer 2022.

 Unfortunately, due to the complexities of US immigration law, applicants who are not US citizens or permanent residents and do not have a visa allowing them to work in the US must work remotely from outside the US.

-The application period for fall internships is currently open.
+The application period for summer internships is open.
+Deadline for applications: May 13, 2022.

 Each position lasts for one twelve-week term.
-There are three terms: summer, fall, and spring.
+There are three terms: summer, fall, winter, and spring.
 There can be some flexibility with start and end dates if necessary.

 Any of the terms can be worked as either full time (forty hours per week) or part-time (twenty hours per week) positions.
 We will prefer candidates able to work full time, particularly during the summer term.
 From time to time, remote internships are possible, but we prefer in-person internships.